Winter and Spring Breaks

 These sessions range from long weekends to week-long programs.
 Common to all sessions are combining challenging community service work with a series of visits, tours and guest speakers aimed to give participants real insight into the dynamic communities where they are serving.

-The cost of these programs is around $40 to $80 per person per night based on group site and location.
+The cost of these programs is around $60 to $125 per person per night based on the number of participants and site location.

 All sessions are scheduled by request.
-To schedule your group for dates flexible to your schedule email or call SSP’s Co-Executive Director, Megan Walsh, at (916) 488-6441.
+To schedule your group for dates flexible to your schedule, or join the existing sessions below, email or call SSP’s Executive Director, Megan Walsh, at (916) 488-6441.

 - Organizations we may partner with depending on their schedules: